gamemanual0/gm0/source/docs/robot-design/linear-motion-guide/rigging.rst

 Disadvantages over string
 -------------------------
-The main disadvantage of belt-driven slides are the size restriction.
+The main disadvantage of belt-driven slides is the amount of space they take up.
 Simply put, belt pulleys take up much more room than the 4mm thick, 12mm diameter pulley bearings REV sells.
 When using belt-driven slides, pulleys are at least double that thickness and have a considerably larger diameter, meaning each stage must be thicker.

 .. figure:: images/rigging/7236-continuous-belt.png
     :alt: 7236's Rover Ruckus' robot's belt rigging